CodeWithKyrian/transformers-php/docs/utils/image.md

 - ### `drawText(string $text, int $xPos, int $yPos, string $fontFile, int $fontSize = 16, string $color = 'FFF')`

   Draws text on the image at the specified position with the specified font, size, and color.
-This operation affects the instance it's called on, but still returns that instance for method chaining.

   Parameters:
     - `$text` (string) The text to draw on the image.